 To help you realise your full packing potential, I’ve put together 10 tips that will have you packing like a minimalist ninja in no time! (click to tweet)

 Check the extended weather forecast and do a bit of research on weather patterns for your travel destination.

 You need to pack for the climate you are heading to, if they’re in the middle of winter leave the summer dresses and shorts behind and instead take a beautifully versatile coat that can be worn day and night.

 Knowing the weather and packing accordingly is by far the most important factor to consider when packing for your vacation.

 There is no point jamming a whole bunch of clothes into a suitcase that doesn’t make any sense together.
-Get organised and when packing a few days before you leave, look at your itinerary and work out what outfits you will need each day.
+Make a travel packing list and get organized, start packing a few days before you leave, look at your itinerary and work out what outfits you will need each day.

 Unless you are heading somewhere super hot most of your items can be worn twice (obviously except undergarments), this saves packing space too!

 Planning your outfits also takes the stress and guessing out of getting ready each day and instead might allow you an extra 15 minutes sleep in the morning.